fblissjr/stiltgrass-vector/docs/3-incomplete-work/README.md

 ## Context

-The treasure was found on Day 11 by Corey (@Fuzzy) using cloud shadow analysis.
+The treasure was found on Day 11 using cloud shadow analysis.
 Our AI analysis was still in progress.
 These documents represent next steps we had planned but never executed.

 ---